Optimal Thinning of MCMC Output

 This motivating problem entails a second complication in that, compared to the example in \Cref{subsec: Goodwin} and even the example in \Cref{subsec: Lotka}, the development of an efficient MCMC method appears to be difficult.
-The posterior distribution exhibits strong and nonlinear dependencies among the parameters such that it is effectively supported on a sub-manifold of $\mathbb{R}^{38}$.
 Thus, in the experiment that follows, we cannot rely on any of the MCMC methods that we described at the start of \Cref{sec: empirical} to provide anything more than a crude approximation of the posterior, at best.
 This is evidenced by the non-overlapping approximations to the posterior marginals produced when different random seeds are used; see \Cref{fig:Hinch_kdeA,fig:Hinch_kdeB,fig:Hinch_kdeC,fig:Hinch_kdeD}.